radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 **Level of Assurance Enforcement for Applications (v3.17.9+)** <br>
 Each registered application can be assigned a required LoA: None, Some, High, or VeryHigh (weakest to strongest).
 CFS evaluates this requirement at sign-in and adjusts the authentication flow accordingly:

-* RTC suppression: If a Rapid Transparent Certificate (RTC) rule matches but its assurance is too weak, CFS skips silent Kerberos sign-in and directs the user to authenticate with a stronger method (e.g., smart card/PIV).
+* RTC suppression: If a Radiant Trust Connector (RTC) rule matches but its assurance is too weak, CFS skips silent Kerberos sign-in and directs the user to authenticate with a stronger method (e.g., smart card/PIV).
 RTC still works when its level is sufficient.
 Certificate sign-in emphasis: For High or VeryHigh applications, the login page shows a banner advising strong authentication and highlights a Certificate sign-in button.

 * Token issuance check: Before issuing a SAML assertion or OIDC token, CFS confirms the session meets the required LoA.
 If not, it returns NotSecureEnough and prompts re-authentication.
 This applies to both SP- and IdP-initiated flows.